rk-izak/DATA70202-IBM-2024/README.md

 - Which core libraries, data, and so on were used (TBD).

 ### `WF2024`
-- **Scikit-learn**: Used for implementing and training machine learning models such as Elastic Net orSupport Vector Regression.
+- **Scikit-learn**: Used for implementing and training machine learning models such as Elastic Net or Support Vector Regression.
 - **Matplotlib**: Employed for creating visualizations to compare actual versus predicted labor workforce across various model predictions.
 - **Pandas** and **NumPy**: Utilized for data manipulation and handling, especially for preparing and structuring data for model training and predictions.
 - **XGBoost** and **LightGBM:**: Specifically used for training and prediction within the context of boosting methods in machine learning.